~photo by Suzanne * April 29, 2013

 Needless to say, it was a bright sunny day when I made my detour onto the street beside this property, and, when I got to the yard, I noticed a 'BEWARE OF DOG SIGN'.
 Bah, Humbug!!!

-The yard is totally fenced in, but I managed to get my shots, heck-the wind was blowing to 'beat the band', and I worried that the pics would be out of focus.
+The yard is completely fenced in, but I managed to get my shots, with the wind blowing to 'beat the band'.
+I worried that the pics would be out of focus.
 No sign of a dog anywhere, so you see, to get this top photo closeup, I leaned totally over the fence!
 No one came out of the house, and I chose not to enter the yard to knock on the door.

-Of course, I did!!!
-I did do a little bit of homework- after typing in 'fuzzy tree', trees with red leaves and fuzzy flowers, and fuzzy red trees, in order to find out what it is!
+Then I did a little homework- I typed in 'fuzzy tree', trees with red leaves and fuzzy flowers, and fuzzy red trees, in order to find out what it is!
+Turns out to be a "Smoke Tree"!

 ~here is the full length view of the tree